DefGuard/wireguard-rs/README.md

   - macOS
   - Windows
   - FreeBSD
-  - ... and all other supported by wireguard-go
+  - ... and all other supported by boringtun/wireguard-go

 ## Examples